Cos2x – Formula, Identity, and Solved Math Tasks

 Double-angle identity

 The cosine function can also be known as the double-angle identity.
-We can describe the cosine of a double angle in terms of cosine and sine functions in trigonometry.
+We can describe the cosine of a double angle in terms of the cosine and sine functions in trigonometry.
 It is also related to the cos-squared identity.

 Multiple-angle identity